markdavidrandle-netizen/portfolio-jekyll-theme/pages/about.md

 I work in payments at Barclays, focusing on data, fraud systems, and process improvement.
 I’m currently completing a Professional Certificate in Data Analytics at Imperial College.
+I live in Leicestershire.
+I support Coventry City and the Scotland Rugby Union Team!

 ## Check out my Blog Page!